 Financial institutions will implement various operating models based on the business model they want to include.
 Depending on the operating models’ components, they have to decide the type of blockchain platforms to work.
 Selecting the right platform will depend on the regulations to be followed, types of products or services offered to the clients, and other platform factors.
 They also need to consider an infrastructure that provides economic and technical solutions to their business models while thinking about its impact on downstream systems.
 If a new platform cannot integrate with legacy systems, financial institutes might have to deal with a partial re-platforming of information systems.

 As regulatory and legislative frameworks can differ from jurisdiction to jurisdiction, financial institutions should ensure tokens are compliant both in the investor’s and issuer’s jurisdictions.

-We expect that the emergence of asset tokenization will bring new actors, new services and new roles in the market.
-It will present new opportunities to the traditional players to meet the new demands of the token economy.
+We expect that the emergence of asset tokenization will bring new actors, new services and new roles to the market.
+It will present unique opportunities to the traditional players to meet the new demands of the token economy.